 s.
 When the canyon suddenly bends east and then west it's time to get excited as the "Five Pools" are near.
 My map isn't exact on the pools as I didn't bring my GPS, maybe next time.

-1st pool is a beauty
+2.0 miles The 1st pool is a beauty

 The 2nd pool